 Onion/Garlic – No way!
 You don’t have to spice up dog food with garlic, onions, leeks or chives.
-These herbs are actually toxic to the canine’s health, and can trigger anemia, elevated heart rate and pale gums.
-The symptoms that occur once your dog consumes any one of these herbs might be slow, and are often overlooked, but this may lead to fatal consequence.
+These herbs are actually toxic to the canine’s health and can trigger anaemia, elevated heart rate and pale gums.
+The symptoms that occur once your dog consumes any one of these herbs might be slow, and are often overlooked, but this may lead to fatal consequences.

-Turkey – Turkey is a good option for your doggy as long as you haven’t coated it with garlic or any other seasonings for an enhanced flavor.
-Just make sure to remove the excess skin and fat from the bird, and check for small bones before putting it in the dog’s plate.
+Turkey – Turkey is a good option for your doggy as long as you haven’t coated it with garlic or any other seasonings for an enhanced flavour.
+Just make sure to remove the excess skin and fat from the bird, and check for small bones before putting it on the dog’s plate.

 Ham – Eating ham is perfectly fine for dogs, but since the meat is high in fat and sodium content; it isn’t the healthiest option.
 Just share a small piece with your loyal buddy if you must, and refrain from turning it into a continuous habit.